 Internal control over financial reporting is a process designed to provide reasonable assurance regarding the reliability of financial reporting and the preparation of financial statements in accordance with GAAP.
 Our management is currently required to assess the effectiveness of our controls and we are required to disclose changes made in our internal control over financial reporting on a quarterly basis.
-As a "smaller reporting company," however, our independent registered public accounting firm is not required to attest to the effectiveness of our internal control over financial reporting pursuant to Section 404 of the Sarbanes-Oxley Act of 2002.
-If we cannot continue to favorably assess the effectiveness of our internal control over financial reporting, or if our independent registered public accounting firm is unable to provide an unqualified attestation report on our internal controls whenever required in the future, investors could lose confidence in our financial information and the price of our common stock could decline.
-Additionally, should we cease to be a "smaller reporting company", we will incur additional expense and management effort to facilitate the required attestation of the effectiveness of our internal control over financial reporting by our independent registered public accounting firm.
+As a "smaller reporting company," however, our independent registered public accounting firm is not required to attest to the effectiveness of our internal control over financial reporting, or if our independent registered public accounting firm is unable to provide an unqualified attestation report on our internal control over financial information and the price of our common stock could decline.
+Additionally, should we cease to be a "smaller reporting company", we will incur additional expense and management effort to facilitate the required attestation of the effectiveness of our internal control over financial reporting company, we will incur additional expense and management effort to facilitate the required attestation of the effectiveness of our internal control over financial control over financial reporting company", we will incur additional expense and management effort to facilitate the required attestation of the effectiveness of our internal control over financial control over financial reporting company.